uio-bmi/graph_peak_caller/README.md

 pip3 install graph_peak_caller
 ```

 Validate that the installation worked by running the comman `graph_peak_caller version` on your command line.
 If everything went fine, you will se the current version of graph_peak_caller.
+The command `graph_peak_caller -h` will give you an overview of all the available subcommands.

 # User guide
 ## Using Graph Peak Caller through Galaxy